Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Hopefully you've enjoyed reviewing the mightiest wizards in Harry Potter.
-J.K Rowling introduced so many talented champions that it was challenging to squeeze in just ten.
-Vote for your favorite of the younger duelists, and I'll see you at our next countdown!
+J.K.
+Rowling introduced so many talented champions that it was challenging to squeeze in just ten, but for now, vote for your favorite of the younger duelists, and I'll see you at our next countdown!

 Questions & Answers

 Question: Sirius from Harry Potter shouldn’t have died, but why did he laugh before he did?